 If you’re tight on budget or time, a short ski break or weekend is a perfect option.
 There’s still plenty of time to get a great ski fix in just a few days, especially if you pick the right resort.
-Here are our tips of where to head.
+Here are Heidi's tips of where to head.

 A small and traditional resort, a favourite with families, and within striking distance of Lausanne and Geneva (both by car and train) Leysin is great for a short ski break.
 There are 60km of pistes in the resort with another 40km in neighbouring Les Mosses, just a 10 minute ride by ski bus.
 Together they provide a sweet playground of mostly easy to intermediate slopes with incredible views overlooking the Rhone valley and lake Geneva.
 For thrill seekers looking for maximum fun in a few days, it’s worth squeezing in the tobogganing park, which has one of the longest runs in Switzerland.

 For the quickest transfers and maximum slope time in Austria, Soll is a great bet.
 Here you’ll find an intermediate’s playground, with heaps of blue and red runs.
 Families are also really well catered for with excellent nursery slopes and ski school.
 The apres scene is pretty lively if that’s your thing, but it’s just as easy to head back to the hotel for delicious Tyrolean food and family-friendly entertainment.

 Ahhh.
 Cortina.
 Its chief attraction is the jaw-dropping beauty of the place.
 Cortina is situated in the heart of the Dolomites, a UNESCO World Heritage Site, and surrounded by towering rock spires.
 You’ll love its 83 uncrowded pistes (mostly easy to intermediate), the great food and the relaxed Italian vibes.
 Off the mountain, things are pretty chilled and refined compared to raucous resorts - but Cortina packs a punch if designer shopping and restaurants are your thing.